Larry Warford: College career

 Warford attended the University of Kentucky, where he played for the Kentucky Wildcats football team from 2009 to 2012.
 He started his career mostly as a reserve at right guard, appearing in 10 games, before earning a starting spot his sophomore year.
 He would go on to start 37 consecutive games for the Wildcats, and earned second-team All-Southeastern Conference (SEC) honors in three consecutive seasons.

 Professional career

 Detroit Lions

-Warford was selected by the Detroit Lions in the third round, with the 65th overall pick, of the 2013 NFL Draft.
+Warford was selected by the Detroit Lions in the third round, with the 65th overall pick, of the 2013 NFL draft.
 He signed his rookie contract with the Lions on May 9, 2013; financial terms were not disclosed.

 In his rookie season, Warford became an immediate starter at right guard for the Lions, and he did not give up a sack the entire 2013 season.
 He was named Pro Football Focus's Rookie of the Year.
 He was named the 2013 recipient of the Detroit Lions/Detroit Sports Broadcasters Association Rookie of the Year Award.
 Warford started all 16 regular-season games as a rookie.
+He was named to the PFWA All-Rookie Team.